 [box_light]All of the stats from this article have been taken from the Opta Stats Centre at EPLIndex.com – Subscribe Now (Includes author privileges!)
 Check out our new Top Stats feature on the Stats Centre which allows you to compare all players in the league & read about new additions to the stats centre.[/box_light]

-Journalist at the University of South Wales.
-Aston Villa follower, Crystal Palace fan, and an all-round football enthusiast.
+Journalist and graphic designer.
+Crystal Palace fan and an all-round football enthusiast.

 Apr 14, 2012 44